 Workload accounting for diagnostic and clinical audiometric encounters performed by Civilian and Military audiologists is below.
 LRMC MIL Provider includes 1 Army audiologist and 1 Air Force audiologist (Army - FBNA - 38, BHDA - 4; Air Force - FBNA - 11, BHDA 18).
-The decrease in clinical services provided at MEDDAC-B in influenced by the absence of the MIL provider for much of the month due to missions and training outside the clinic and annual leave.
+The decrease in clinical services provided at LRMC is influenced by the absence of the CIV provider for much of the month and the MIL provider's missions and training outside the clinic and.